RackunSec/dciso/README.md

 I have code all of this, again using the YAD dialog tool in the "./installer/wt7-installer.run".

+Check out the installer video demonstration on a VMWare 10GB Virtual Disk on Vimeo.com: https://vimeo.com/163707783

 ## References
 SquashFS-Tools (Debian Package): https://packages.debian.org/search?keywords=squashfs-tools<br />
 Remastersys Project: https://en.wikipedia.org/wiki/Remastersys<br />